kergoth/dotfiles/vim/bundle/autoformat/README.md

   `pep8` is the default value, or you can choose: `google`, `facebook`, `chromium`.

   Here is the link to the repository: https://github.com/google/yapf

+* `black` for __Python__.
+  Most users can install with the terminal command `sudo pip install black` or `pip install --user black`.
+  Here is the link to the repository: https://github.com/ambv/black

 * `js-beautify` for __Javascript__ and __JSON__.
   It can be installed by running `npm install -g js-beautify`.